FinTech

 What I learned before designing anything

-Before touching Figma, I ran a four-week discovery sprint to understand why the existing TCG product underperformed.
+Before touching Figma, I dug into why the existing TCG product underperformed.
 The core finding wasn't what we expected — it wasn't primarily a pricing problem.
 It was a trust and comprehension problem.

 Problem area